-2. Course name: H Mythology 2

-3. Course description: This course provides a study of comparative mythology and legend from diverse cultures in order to provide an understanding of allusions to literary myths reflected in art, music, film, psychology, medicine, and advertising.
-This course provides an academically based Language Arts elective choice for college bound students.

-4. Course standards including alignment to Tennessee Academic Standards: This information may be provided in an uploaded separate document or included here.
-If a separate document is uploaded, please include District Name and Course Name along with standards information in that separate document.

-5. Number of credit(s): Semester Course (1/2)

-6. Pre-requisite course(s): English 9 and 10 plus Mythology 1

-7. Early postsecondary opportunities and/or industry certifications: None

-8. Teacher requirements: 007 English 7-12

-9. Provide justification for offering this special course (reason for including this course in the school program): Intermediate level for Mythology.

-10. Describe how this course was developed:

-11. List the names/titles of individuals who developed the course: Elisa Burks - English teacher and Beth Stone BHS AP

-12. Provide any other pertinent information about this course: All additional pertinent information is included on the attached.
+- 1. District: Rutherford County Schools - 2.
+Course name: H Mythology 2 - 3.
+Course description: This course provides a study of comparative mythology and legend from diverse cultures in order to provide an understanding of allusions to literary myths reflected in art, music, film, psychology, medicine, and advertising.
+This course provides an academically based Language Arts elective choice for college bound students. - 4.
+Course standards including alignment to Tennessee Academic Standards: This information may be provided in an uploaded separate document or included here.
+If a separate document is uploaded, please include District Name and Course Name along with standards information in that separate document. - 5.
+Number of credit(s): Semester Course (1/2) - 6.
+Pre-requisite course(s): English 9 and 10 plus Mythology 1 - 7.
+Early postsecondary opportunities and/or industry certifications: None - 8.
+Teacher requirements: 007 English 7-12 - 9.
+Provide justification for offering this special course (reason for including this course in the school program): Intermediate level for Mythology. - 10.
+Describe how this course was developed: - 11.
+List the names/titles of individuals who developed the course: Elisa Burks English teacher and Beth Stone BHS AP - 12.
+Provide any other pertinent information about this course: All additional pertinent information is included on the attached.

-Special Course Name: H Mythology 2

-We verify that the information on this application is complete and accurate.
+2023-24 SPECIAL COURSE LOCAL APPROVAL AND ASSURANCES Required for all special course applications Special Course Name: H Mythology 2 School District: Rutherford County Schools We verify that the information on this application is complete and accurate.
 Assigning the proposed instructor to this special course will not preclude having all State Board of Education approved courses taught by appropriately endorsed teachers.
+Date of Approval by Local Board of Education: Chairperson's Signature Date Director of Schools' Signature Date